 That means giving each player the time to investigate the plan and deliver feedback before passing the ball to the next player, or throwing the ball back.

-They’re part of your organisation for a reason, so you need to make sure they’re empowered to participate in this process.
+They’re part of your organization for a reason, so you need to make sure they’re empowered to participate in this process.

 Equally, you need to ensure you’ve briefed them on the rules of the game, and they know the role they’re set to play.